Biographies Characteristics Analysis

 Born in Pinsk (Russian Empire), studied and worked in Ukraine, US citizen

-Vasily Leontiev
+Vasily Leontyev

 Economy